KMishra23/UnityFirst/Readme.md

 Project: Unity Game(2.5D platformer)
-Kaushik Mishra
+By: Kaushik Mishra

 Instructions on how to run for windows:
 Go to the repository (https://github.com/KMishra23/UnityFirst) and download the SecondVersion.zip file.